 Saint-Rémy de Provence is a fortified town, so those old walls still protect the inner center of the city.
 The Old town is pedestrianized, with plenty a narrow alleyway to wander along.

 There are plenty of art galleries, souvenir shops, cafés, and icecream parlors in the center, with plenty of Provençale charm.
+With plenty of local food and drink specialties, you will have to spend some time to try everything.

 2. Musée Estrine with Vincent Van Gogh